acrolinx/classic-edition-sdks/README.md

 The [Acrolinx Scorecard Analyzer project](https://github.com/acrolinx/acrolinx-scale#how-to-use-the-acrolinx-command-line-checker-to-perform-a-check) provides a script-based example of using the Command-Line Checker.

-You can automatically run the Command-Line Checker, for example, in a post-commit-hook of your source code repository like GIT, started by a continuous integration system like Jenkins, or run it by a task scheduler like cron or the Windows Task Scheduler.
+You can automatically run the Command-Line Checker.
+For example, in a post-commit-hook of your source code repository.
+That could be GIT, started by a continuous integration system like Jenkins, or run it by a task scheduler like cron or the Windows Task Scheduler.

 The Acrolinx Java SDK is another option for using Acrolinx in an embedded integration.